BlueBrain/ccfv3a-extended-atlas/README.md

 python [...]/average_template.nrrd [...]/ccfv3_masks/ccfv3_annot_MOB.nrrd mkdir [...]/ccfv3_annat_masked/average_template_MOB.nrrd .x
 ```

-### 6. Run the linear and non linear multimodal registration on the masked anatomical files (A3)
+### 6. Run the linear and nonlinear multimodal registration on the masked anatomical files (A3)
 This step aims at aligning the selected anatomical masked file between the ARA Nissl volume and the average template (i.e. from the CCFv2 to the CCFv3).
 You need first to convert the NRRD file into the NIFTI format.
 ```
 mkdir [...]/registered_annat